Stone Duality Proofs for Colorless Distributed Computability Theorems

-[1]{\Ch^\infty(#1)} It is well-known~\cite[Chap.~4.2]{HKRbook} that the immediate iterated snapshot protocol, in the context of colorless distributed computing, corresponds to the barycentric subdivision functor, which is mesh-shrinking.
+It is well-known~\cite[Chap.~4.2]{HKRbook} that the Iterated Immediate Snapshot protocol, in the context of achromatic distributed computing, corresponds to the barycentric subdivision functor, which is mesh-shrinking.
 Below, we explicit the construction of the limit space for this protocol for an arbitrary number of initial values, and illustrate them for the special cases of two and three initial values.